UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Barbara_Liskov_(2001).md

 **Liskov:**

 He is an electrical engineer.
-He worked for [Raytheon](/Raytheon "Raytheon").
+He worked for Raytheon(Raytheon "Raytheon").
 He’s actually retired now, but he worked for Raytheon.
 So he didn’t have as much flexibility as I did, but still, he was a very high level designer-architect, so he could always work at home most of the time.
 So that helped, too.
 He was both flexible